qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

    you can either change this to meter manually in the :guilabel:`General` tab under :menuselection:`Settings -->` :menuselection:`Project Properties -->` or you can select a project Coordinate Reference System (CRS) clicking on the
-   |mIconProjectionDisabled| :guilabel:`CRS status` icon in the lower right-hand corner of
+   |mIconProjectionDisabled| :sup:`CRS status` icon in the lower right-hand corner of
    the statusbar.
 In the last case, the units are set to what the project projection specifies, e.g. '+units=m'.